Deepavali food is supposed to be different and appetizing! These dry snacks, main dishes, and sweet recipes will make your Diwali merrier!

 - It's an occasion for the entire family to get together and celebrate.

 As kids, we would look forward to this festival because schools would shut down for about two weeks.
-Plus, our parents would buy us new clothes and we would get to flaunt it amongst our friends.
+Plus, our parents would buy us new clothes and we would get to flaunt them amongst our friends.

 My dad would also buy us fireworks that I would then divide between my brother and me.
-A few days before Diwali, my mom would start her food prep.
+A few days before Deepawali, my mom would start her food prep.
 Every day we would be treated to a new sweet or savory dish.
 On Diwali day, mom would apply oil all over our bodies and hair and after we showered, we were given those new clothes to wear.

 Later, we would settle down outside our homes to draw rangolis.
 We liked doing elaborate and intricate designs.
 In the evening, mom would light Diyas (lamps) all around the house and around our rangoli.

 It was really fun growing up in my neighborhood where there was so much warmth and love.
 We all have some wonderful memories of our times together.

-Why make these snacks
+Why make these

-Here is my collection of savory Diwali snack food recipes that are sure to light up your festive Diwali Party!
+Here is my collection of sweet and savory Diwali recipes that are sure to light up your festive Diwali Party!
 These are very popular sweet and snack recipes that can very easily be made ahead of time.

-- Quick and easy to make
+- Quick and easy-to-make recipes

 Omapodi/Sev recipe is a popular Indian spice mixture made with chickpea flour.
 This South Indian snack made using a sev maker is crispy and crunchy!